 With infrastructure ageing and industries prioritizing asset longevity, how are service companies leveraging spray painting robots to deliver precision maintenance in sectors like oil & gas, power, and marine?

 Spray painting robots are not widely used for maintenance work in heavy industries, especially in India.
-Many developed nations have been using painting robots for this work, but in India, it’s still nascent.
+Some developed nations have started using painting robots for this work, but in India, it’s still nascent.

 Also Read: Smart, Flexible Schmalz Grippers Enable Seamless Automation in India

-At present, there is no solution in India for industrial asset inspection and maintenance.
-There are multiple phases of maintenance in which robotic assistance can help.
+At present, there are sparse solutions in India for industrial asset inspection and maintenance.
+There are various phases of maintenance in which robotic assistance can help.
 One can select drones, crawlers, spray robots and many other robots, based on the requirement.
-But, pre-painting robotic solutions are still in development as they face challenges due to specific geometrical complexities and environmental conditions.
-Similarly, maintenance robots have to adapt to complex structures such as flats, curves and ridged surfaces.
+But, spray-painting robotic solutions are still under development and trials as they face challenges of complex asset geometries and environmental conditions.

-When it comes to painting, precision is extremely crucial.
-Selected drones must fly steadily and follow exact paths, and crawlers must move straight in controlled lines.
-All of these require advanced control systems with real-time sensors, which will help in maintaining precision and correct movements continuously.
-The challenge arises here as there is a need to achieve high-precision robotics in dynamic environments.
+When it comes to painting, precision of movement is crucial.
+Selected drones must fly steadily and follow exact paths, and crawlers must move in straight in controlled lines and speeds.
+All of these require advanced control systems with real-time sensors for continuous feedback and movement adjustment.

 In what ways do robotic spray systems improve coating consistency, reduce overspray, and minimize environmental impact during large-scale industrial maintenance projects?